kamil-kw/Rocky_Paperusus_Scissorro/README.md

 ### Malgorzata Ostrowska for creating amazing characters
 ### @Manni for providing feedback about the game which helps to improve UX

-### To all my friends who play this game in baby stage and helps to improve UX & gramatical errors.
+### To all my friends and family who play this game in baby stage and helps to improve UX & gramatical errors.

 [Back to Table Of Content](#tableOfContents)